Get webpage data by providing examples

 Add table using examples presents an interactive window where you can preview the content of the Web page.
 Enter sample values of the data you want to extract.

-In this example, we'll extract the Name and Price for each of the games on the page.
-We can do that by specifying a couple of examples from the page for each column.
+In this example, you'll extract the Name and Price for each of the games on the page.
+You can do that by specifying a couple of examples from the page for each column.
 As you enter examples, Power Query extracts data that fits the pattern of example entries using smart data extraction algorithms.

 Value suggestions only include values less than or equal to 128 characters in length.